Kattankudi Urban Council

 Kattankudy Urban Council (KUC) is the local authority for the town of Kattankudy in eastern Sri Lanka.
-KUC is responsible for providing a variety of local public services including roads, sanitation, drains, housing, libraries, public parks and recreational facilities.
-It has 9 members elected using the open list proportional representation system.
+KUC is responsible for providing a variety of local public services including roads, sanitation, sewerage, housing, libraries, public parks and recreational facilities.
+The council comprises 9 members elected via the open list proportional representation system.

 Election results

 2006 local government election

 Results of the local government election held on 20 May 2006: